-International students living in NSW, Victoria, ACT, SA or Tasmania should be aware of the beginning and end of daylight saving time in Australia.
+International students living in New South Wales, Victoria, Australian Capital Territory, South Australia or Tasmania should be aware of the beginning and end of daylight saving time (DST or daylight savings) in Australia.

 In Australia, the first Sunday of October marks the beginning of daylight saving time.
 This means that at 2 am all clocks will be moved FORWARD by one hour.
 The end of daylight saving comes on the first Sunday of April when everyone turns their clocks BACK one hour.